Film production health & safety / Workers Comp

 Production Coordinator – Communicate the distribution of information to cast, crew members and various departments within the production company.

-Director – Support assistant directors in their occupational health & safety responsibilities.
+Director – Support ADs in their occupational health & safety responsibilities.

-Director of Photography – Make safety a priority when placing cameras and setting up lighting.
+Director of Photography – Prioritize safety when placing cameras & setting up lighting.